wasee22/RTL_design_workshop_by-VSD/Day 4/README.md

 Behavioral simulation (based on RTL) and synthesized netlist simulation can yield different results if care isn't taken.
 These mismatches often arise from:

-- Use of delays or initial blocks (which are ignored during synthesis)
+- Use of delays or initial blocks (which are ignored during synthesis).
-- Missing sensitivity list items
+- Missing sensitivity list items.
-- Misuse of blocking assignments in sequential logic
+- Misuse of blocking assignments in sequential logic.

 Clean, synthesizable, and deterministic RTL helps ensure consistent behavior.